-Why is SEO so important in improving the website traffic?
+Why is SEO so important in improving website traffic?

-Before giving you an answer to that let me explain how the search engines work.
+Before giving you an answer to that let me explain how search engines work.

 How Do Search Engines Work?

-When a person searches for a particular word or phrase (keyword) in a search bar, the Google or any other search engines process that query and find the most relevant resources from the available web pages and bring to the searcher.
+When a person searches for a particular word or phrase (keyword) in a search bar, Google or any other search engines process that query and finds the most relevant resources from the available web pages and brings them to the searcher.

-Search engine bots (spiders/crawlers) make this happen within a fraction of seconds with the help of advanced search algorithm (a computer program) by crawling through billions of web pages on the internet.
+Search engine bots (spiders/crawlers) make this happen within a fraction of a second with the help of an advanced search algorithm (a computer program) by crawling through billions of web pages on the internet.

-How would the search engine bots find the most relevant contents to the searcher’s query?
+How would the search engine bots find the most relevant content to the searcher’s query?

-Here, the SEO (Search Engine Optimization) comes into practice.
-Optimizing the web pages in such way that search engine spiders can easily crawl your content and make them available in SERP (Search Engine Result Page) for a particular keyword.
-This process of acquiring the prominent position in search results is also called as ranking.
+Here, SEO (Search Engine Optimization) comes into practice.
+Optimizing the web pages in such a way that search engine spiders can easily crawl your content and make them available in SERP (Search Engine Result Page) for a particular keyword.
+This process of acquiring a prominent position in search results is also called ranking.

-To get such high ranking or the place on the first page of search results, you should focus on optimizing your website.
-More than 90% of people only visit the first page of search engines; you can easily find how important the SEO is.
+To get such a high ranking or a place on the first page of search results, you should focus on optimizing your website.
+More than 90% of people only visit the first page of search engines; you can easily find how important SEO is.

 It means improving SEO can bring you a better position in search, and more people find your website to click on so that you will get maximum organic traffic.

-Now, most of the people may think about how to optimize the web pages for search engines to improve ranking and thus traffic.
+Now, most people may think about how to optimize web pages for search engines to improve ranking and thus traffic.

 There are many SEO guides, but most of them are in technical language, and you can’t digest them easily.
 Fortunately, you have landed here, and I’m sure that you will get the many SEO tricks to optimize your pages for better ranking.

-See, there are more than 200 major factors affecting SEO, but you need not focusing on all of them.
+See, there are more than 200 major factors affecting SEO, but you need not focus on all of them.
 Even small tweaks can bring a considerable change in your ranking.

-These SEO factors are mainly CTR, keywords, UX, design, security, system and content optimization, etc.
+These SEO factors are mainly CTR, keywords, UX, design, security, system, and content optimization.

-Moreover, SEO has categorized into two sections called On-Pages SEO and Off-Page SEO.
+Moreover, SEO has been categorized into two sections called On-Pages SEO and Off-Page SEO.